markusbjorklund/fullstack-part3/README.md

 ## Part 3

-Whole part 3 will be done in this separeate repo.
+Whole part 3 will be done in this separate repo.

 Rest of the parts can be found here: https://github.com/markusbjorklund/fullstack